Explore a Unique Cuisine

 Yangrou Paomo (yáng ròu pào mó 羊肉泡馍)

-Yangrou Paomo is a delicious Xi’an specialty that comprises of mutton (sometimes substituted with beef) soup served alongside wheat flour flatbread.
-The hard bread is broken up into small pieces; the smaller, the better.
-The pieces are then added to the soup.
-The mixture is then eaten along with sweet crisp pickled garlic, coriander, and hot pepper sauce.
+Yangrou Paomo is a delicious Xi’an speciality that comprises of mutton (sometimes substituted with beef) soup served alongside wheat flour flatbread.
+The hard bread is broken up into small pieces; the smaller, the better and are then added to the soup.
+The mixture is enjoyed with sweet crisp pickled garlic, coriander, and lashings of hot pepper sauce.

 Photo credit and more information about this delicious dish at: Impressions of China.